Scintilla-Network/sdk/README.md

 - [GovernanceVote](./src/primitives/GovernanceVote/GovernanceVote.md) - A governance vote is a vote on a governance proposal.
 - [HashProof](./src/primitives/HashProof/HashProof.md) - A hash proof is a POW block in a cluster
 - [Identity](./src/primitives/Identity/Identity.md) - An identity is a unique entity with a moniker, address, and associated records.
+- [Instruction](./src/primitives/Instruction/Instruction.md) - An instruction is a message that is used to perform a specific action.
 - [RelayBlock](./src/primitives/RelayBlock/RelayBlock.md) - A relay block is a specific block that happen between relayers.
-- [Transaction](./src/primitives/Transaction/Transaction.md) - A transaction is a message that is used to perform a specific action.
+- [StateActionData](./src/primitives/StateActionData/StateActionData.md) - A state action data is a message that is used to store a list of state actions.
 - [Transfer](./src/primitives/Transfer/Transfer.md) - A transfer is a message that is used to transfer assets.
 - [Transition](./src/primitives/Transition/Transition.md) - A transition is a message that is used to transition the state of the system.
 - [Voucher](./src/primitives/Voucher/Voucher.md) - A digital voucher for transferring assets.